Can You Charge a Tesla in the Rain?

-If you tell me in the early 2000s that rain is going to be a factor in buying a car, I would’ve laughed at you.
+If you had told me in the early 2000s that rain was going to be a factor in buying a car, I would’ve laughed at you.

 Electric cars have an electric motor instead of an internal combustion engine, so this one's a pretty serious dilemma.

 As we’re all aware, electricity and water don’t go well together.

 Water is a good conductor, so naturally, Tesla owners will have safety concerns about the charging process during extreme weather conditions.

 So, can you charge a Tesla in the rain?

 Yes, it’s perfectly safe for Tesla owners to charge their cars in the rain in most cases.

 The Supercharger and Wall Connector are both weather-resistant and Tesla cars have safety features in place to avoid electric shock.
 Unfortunately, the Tesla Corded Mobile Connector isn’t suitable for outdoor electric charging during inclement weather conditions.

 All you need to know when charging your Tesla in the rain